DarkIlluminatus/-OMARG-AIR-AID/models/ARCHON/README.md

    ```
    pip install -r requirements.txt
    ```
-4. **Configure Your GPT**: Follow the included instructions to set up your ChatGPT GPT model.
+4. **Configure Your Model**: Follow the included instructions to set up your model.

 ## Configuration